How to meet and engage an investor

 If you’re thinking about a business opportunity that will require investment, then attend networking events in your area to identify key members of the investor community and meet other entrepreneurs.
-It is never too early to approach potential investors and it may be easier to create an informal relationship when you’re not actively seeking investment.
+It is never too early to approach potential investors and it may be easier to create an informal relationship when you’re not actively seeking investment for your startup.

 Be creative in expanding your network.
 Attend events, meetings, dinners and speaker series where investors and entrepreneurs meet to make you and your business visible to this community.